is the anime studio responsible for Munto

 - Code Geass (In-Between Animation, R2 season)

-- Dirty Pair (Key, Finish Animation & In-Between Animation; Color Check, OVAs)
+- Dirty Pair (Finish Animation for the series.
+Key, Finish & In-Between Animation and Color Check for the OVAs)

 - Fairy Princess Minky Momo: La ronde in my dream (Production Assistance)